gurmeetsaran/sqltesting/docs/examples.md

 ---
 layout: default
-title: SQL Testing Examples - BigQuery, Snowflake, Athena Unit Tests
+title: Examples - SQL Unit Testing with Python
 nav_order: 6
 description: "Real-world examples of SQL unit testing with Python.
 Learn how to test BigQuery, Snowflake, Redshift, Athena queries with mock data using pytest."
 ---